Best-in-class UK market entry support programme opens for applications

 The West Midlands Global Growth Programme has been designed to address the key challenges faced by ambitious, innovative companies at every stage of development – from scale-ups to large corporates – when entering the UK market for the first time.
 Its free package of support includes sponsored innovation centre workspace, access to sector specific programmes and bespoke professional services assistance, covering areas such as UK subsidiary set-up, introductions to local networks, UK VISA assistance and marketing amplification.

 Building on the overwhelming success of the pilot programme, which was based at Bruntwood SciTech's Innovation Birmingham campus and focused on supporting international tech companies, the 2024 Global Growth Programme will be delivered across a larger network of landing hubs.
-Five hubs located across Birmingham, Wolverhampton and Coventry create an expanded offering with tailored support for a broader range of sectors, including Digital Tech, Health Tech, Clean Tech and Future Mobility.
-European companies that have successfully expanded into the UK as a result of the Global Growth Programme include Poland-based Scanthesun, Diagu, and Alcomm; Finland-based Cimcorp Oy and Turkey-based Sade Labs, Kollestee, Biyomod and Agiliom Technology Services Limited.
+Five hubs located across Birmingham, Wolverhampton and Coventry create an expanded offering with tailored support for a broader range of sectors, including Health Tech, Clean Tech, Digital Tech and Future Mobility.

 During the 2022/23 financial year, the West Midlands achieved record FDI results.
 The region saw the greatest growth in FDI projects in the UK, surpassing London and outstripping the country's average by fivefold.
 Following the recently agreed Deeper Devolution Deal, the region's drive to attract more FDI into the region will be supported by WMGC's co-development of an international strategy, along with the UK Government's Department for Business and Trade.